SSPai123/coursera-algorithmic-toolbox-assignments/README.md

 # coursera-algorithmic-toolbox-assignments
-This repository is for the purpose of uploading programming assignments of the "Algorithmic Toolbox" course of coursera.
+This repository is for sharing programming assignments of the "Algorithmic Toolbox" course of coursera.
+Any enhancements / suggestions /additions are purely welcome!
+Learning purpose only :)